netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 OK note here that Brisbane included as a region - and this will be the geographical location of the the new site that Eric and Susan are going to be deploying.

-Ok great, so click on Submit and boom! there are all of the regions created using the bulk upload method. click 'view all' and you can see how the regions are nested - for example Johannesburg, sits under South Africa, which comes under the Africa parent regions.
+Ok great, so click on 'Submit' and there are all of the regions created using the bulk upload method. click 'view all' to see how the regions are nested - for example Johannesburg, sits under South Africa, which comes under the Africa parent regions.

 ### Site Groups and Sites

 Alright, so next up Susan needs to set up the Site Groups and Sites.
 Site groups are used for functional groupings, and a site typically represents a building within a region and/or site group.

-So, TLE Consulting, has 2 Site Groups based on the function of the sites. the first is Branch so let's add that manually by clicking on organization and then the plus sign next to Site Groups.
+So, TLE Consulting, has 2 Site Groups based on the function of the sites. the first is Branch so add that manually by clicking on organization and then the plus sign next to Site Groups.
 So the name is entered as 'Branch' and add a description of 'TLE Branch Sites'

 click create + add another, and this one is 'corporate' for 'TLE Corporate Sites'

-OK, so now the Site Groups re set up (click on org--site groups) go ahead and manually add the site for the new Brisbane branch office.
+OK, so now the Site Groups are set up (click on org-site groups) go ahead and manually add the site for the new Brisbane branch office.
 So this will be a member of the Branch group (click branch) and then click 'add site'.

 So the name is 'AUBRI01', and leave the default value for the slug.
 As this site is not active yet, set the status to 'planned'.
 From the drop down, select 'asia pacific - australia - brisbane'.

 This is a branch site so there's no need for a provider or facility. similarly there is no ASN for this site, so skip that.
 Set the time zone to be 'australia/brisbane' and add a description of 'New branch site'

-There are not tags set up yet so skip that, but do select the 'TLE departments' tenant group and then the 'consulting' department as the tenant.
+There are no tags set up yet so skip that, but do select the 'TLE departments' tenant group and then the 'consulting' department as the tenant.

 Next, paste in the address and co-ordinates: